10 Letter of Interest Examples + How to Write One in 2026

 Emanuel Kováč

-- Angling for a promotion means that you’re willing to commit to the company, but also that you have the drive to keep on moving.
+• Angling for a promotion means that you intend to stay with the company and continue taking on higher levels of responsibility.
 If you can strike that unique balance in your letter of interest, you’ll score a lot of extra brownie points.

 Dr. Philip Crane